-If you want to take it even a step further, send a video email instead.
-Not only have they heard your voice and your intention to send an email, but now they can put a face to the name.
+Want to take it a step further?
+Send a video email in place of a plain old text email.
+Not only has the prospect heard your voice and your intention to send an email, but now they’ll be able to put a face to your name.
 That little extra personal touch might just be the extra boost you need.

 Overcoming Budget-Related Sales Objections

 Budget restrictions are something most B2B businesses face these days.
-It’s becoming harder to fight for those dollars and differentiate your product or solution as a front-runner.
-Or be worth the investment for your prospects.
-Pricing objections are common; below, you’ll find some responses to help battle them.
+It’s becoming harder to differentiate your product or solution as a front-runner, show that you’re worth the investment, and fight for those limited dollars.

-And, If you’ve done your discovery call, you can say something like, “You mentioned that this could solve challenges x, y, and z, and those cost you upwards of [add figure].
+And, If you’ve done your discovery call, you can say something like, “You mentioned that this could solve challenges (x), (y), and (z), and those cost you upwards of (figure).
 Are those no longer problems for you?”

 18. “Just Give Me the Price”

 Don’t withhold pricing from your prospect.
-You’ll frustrate them.
-Providing a broad range will give them an idea of what to expect.
-However, state that you’ll want to ask more questions to be more precise in pricing.
-This follow-up can keep the conversation going (and avoid potentially misquoting them).
+You’ll just frustrate them.
+Instead, provide a broad range to give them an idea of what to expect.
+However, state that you want to ask more questions to narrow down more precise pricing.
+This line follow-up can keep the conversation going (and avoid potentially misquoting them).

-“Typically, customers of your size sign on for [enter a broad range, i.e., $10k-$50k].
+Try this: “Typically, customers of your size sign on for (a broad range, i.e., $10k-$50k).
 Is that in line with what you were thinking?” and “Would you be willing to chat some more so I can give you a more specific number?”

-“I hear you there, but it doesn’t hurt to plan for the future.
+Try this: “I hear you there, but it doesn’t hurt to plan for the future.
 Do you have some time to chat now?
-Then we can see if it makes sense for me to reach back out in the future when your budget situation changes?”
+Then we can see if it makes sense for me to reach back out in the future when your budget situation changes.”

-If you can demonstrate and they see the value, they will find the budget, so it’s worth trying to get those extra few minutes with them if you can get it.
+If you can demonstrate the unquestionable value of your product, they’ll find the budget for it.
+It’s worth trying to get those extra few minutes with the prospect to really drive that home.

-If it comes down to it and price is the only differentiator between you and a competing solution, it will be a race to the bottom for you on this deal.
-You should ask yourself if it’s really worth it.
+If price really is the only differentiator between you and a competing solution, it’ll be a race to the bottom for you on this deal.
+Ask yourself if it’s really worth it.

-If this is a common sales objection you’re facing, you need to make a better sales discovery and help demonstrate a return for the prospective client.
+If this is a common sales objection you’re facing, you need to spend more time on sales discovery to help demonstrate a return for the prospective client.